Rajeshkumar-pixel/hello-world/README.md

 # hello-world
-this repository is created to learn github
+this repository is created to learn github for rajesh